langdecc511/CSGSA-Net/README.md

 ```

 You can adjust the network by the following:
-1. adjust the "nhid" of GCN in gpa.py;
+1. Adjust the A"nhid" of GCN in gpa.py;
-2. add the layer of backbone in gpa.py;
+2. Add the layer of backbone in gpa.py;
-3. adjust the learning rate.
+3. Update the learning rate.

 ```